Oulander/lottery-lunch/README.md

     + 1 hidden module
 ```

-Login to Google with Clasp to allow pushing code to the spreadsheet from the command line
+Login to Google with Clasp to allow pushing code to the spreadsheet from the command line.
+Login with the account you will be using for the lottery lunch tool.
+It might be convenient to create a separate lottery lunch account, especially for organizational use.

 ```
 npx clasp login